Because it’s

 by Kruger Conservation

 Experience what conservation really means.
-With our Volunteer and Working Holiday programs, you’ll learn firsthand, contribute directly, and get your hands dirty.
+With our Volunteer experiences and

 We focus on Impact, Adventure, Wildlife, and Community, giving you the chance to look behind the scenes, understand the challenges, and make a real difference.